alimcodescalers/G8_testing/docs/performance/2_Unixbench2_test/2_Unixbench2_test.md

 - Change the test parameters:

   ```
   vim Testsuite/2_Unixbench2_test/parameters.cfg
   ```

 - Following parameters can be configured:

   ```
   # Number of cloudspaces
   No_of_cloudspaces: 1

   # Results Directory : write absolute directory
   Res_dir: /root/G8_testing/tests_results/2_unixbench2

   #Number of VMs that will be created for that test
   VMs:2

   #Numbers of unixbench_running_times on the created vms
   unixbench_run_times:1

   # Time difference (in secs) between starting running unixbench on VMs
   vms_time_diff: 1

   # please choose between these values [RAM, vcpu] = [512,1] or [1024,1] or [4096,2] or [2048,2] or [8192,4] or [16384,8]
   # RAM specifications
   memory: 8192
   #vcpu cores
   cpus: 4
   #Boot Disk size(in GB), please choose between these values [10, 20, 50, 100, 250, 500, 1000, 2000]
   Bdisksize: 100
   ```

-- Finally start creating vms:
+- Finally start creating virtual machines:

   ```
   jspython Testsuite/2_Unixbench2_test/2_unixbench_create_vms.py
   ```

-- Then run unixbench on the seleted virtual machines
+- Then run UnixBench on a specified number of virtual machines, for instance here on 3 virtual machines, assuming 10 (for example) were created previously:

   ```
   jspython Testsuite/2_Unixbench2_test/2_unixbench_run.py 3
   ```
-  **3** : is the number of virtual machines that will be used to run unixbench on. (assuming that 10 VMs have been created  for example)

-- To clean the test after finishing:
+- To clean the test once completed:

  ```
   jspython scripts/tear_down.py unixbench2testuser
   ```

 ### Result sample
-Results can be found in seperate files:
+Results can be found in separate files:

 ```
 cd G8_testing/tests_results/Unixbench_results/(date)_(cpu_name).(env_name)_testresults(run_number)/